Emergencies Act: Proposed use in response to the COVID-19 pandemic

-Canada Freedom convoy protest
+Canada convoy protest

-On February 14, 2022, during the Canada Freedom convoy protest, Prime Minister Justin Trudeau's government declared a public order emergency, invoking the Emergencies Act for the first time.
+On February 14, 2022, during the Canada convoy protest, Prime Minister Justin Trudeau's government declared a public order emergency, invoking the Emergencies Act for the first time.

 Under the Emergency Measures Regulations issued after the declaration of emergency, participation in public assemblies that could result in a breach of peace by disrupting the movements of goods and people, interfering with the operation of critical infrastructure, or by supporting violence, were prohibited.
 Travel to and within places where these rallies were occurring was restricted, and foreigners were barred from coming to Canada to attend them.
 The regulations also specifically outlawed the bringing of children under the age of 18 to these assembles.
 Additionally the use, provision, collection, and solicitation of property and funds to support the prohibited assemblies or the people participating in them was banned.

 The regulations further empowered the federal government to protect critical infrastructure, Parliament Hill and the parliamentary precinct, official government residences and buildings, war monuments, and any other places designated by the minister of public safety.
 The federal government was also given the authority to compel the towing and removal of vehicles, structures, and other objects used in blockades.
 Violations of the regulations was punishable by up to five years' imprisonment, a fine up to $5,000, or both.